MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/playfabmultiplayerreference-cpp/pflobby/structs/pflobbydataupdate.md

 The keys of the search properties to update.

-Only the current lobby owner can update the lobby properties. <br /><br /> Search properties are visible to non-members of the lobby as metadata which can be used to filter and sort lobby search results.   <br /><br /> Search properties must be of the form string_keyN or number_keyN where "N" is a number between 1 and ```PFLobbyMaxSearchPropertyCount```. e.g. string_key1, number_key14, etc. <br /><br />
+Only the current lobby owner can update the lobby properties. <br /><br /> Search properties are visible to non-members of the lobby as metadata which can be used to filter and sort lobby search results.   <br /><br /> Only the properties specified in this list of keys will be updated.
+If the key doesn't exist yet, the property will be created.
+If the new property value is nullptr, the property will be deleted.
+Any existing properties omitted from this list will be left unmodified.   <br /><br /> Search properties must be of the form string_keyN or number_keyN where "N" is a number between 1 and ```PFLobbyMaxSearchPropertyCount```. e.g. string_key1, number_key14, etc. <br /><br />

 **`searchPropertyValues`** &nbsp; const char*
 *array of size `searchPropertyCount`*